nih-sparc/sparc.client/README.md

 Run `pip install -e '.[test]'` to install the dependencies needed for a development environment.

-Run `pytest --cov` to run the tests and get a test coverage summary.
+Run `pytest --cov=./src` to run the tests and get a test coverage summary.

+Run `pytest --cov-report html --cov=./src` to run the tests and get a full HTML coverage report output to `htmlcov`.